-As an avid motorcyclist I have always been reassured if slightly baffled by helmet standards, if seems odd that there is more than one standard and as you dig deeper you learn that different standards have vastly different requirements and not surprisingly, there is serious controversy about which is best.
+As an avid motorcyclist I have always been reassured if slightly baffled by helmet standards, it seems odd that there is more than one standard and as you dig deeper you learn that different standards have vastly different requirements and not surprisingly, there is serious controversy about which is best.
 A DOT certified lid might not pass a Snell test and a Snell might not pass a DOT.
 The same goes for the ECE R22-05.

 So what does it all mean?

-Well I’m going to give you a break down of what each standard means and how they’re different.
+Well I’m going to give you a breakdown of what each standard means and how they’re different.
 I’ll briefly explain the positives and negatives, then I’ll let you decide for yourself.

 Because at the end of the day, it’s your head on the line.

-DOT – An acronym for Department of Transport, DOT is the is US government approved standard and, in the United States, is the most popular.
-DOT standards are aimed at protecting skulls from 90% of impact types (low to moderate energy impacts according to the HURT Report) and favours a more shock-absorbent helmet.
-The maximum G-force allowed by the DOT test is 250g’s, an impact of 200 to 250 g’s to the head would result in a severe, though probably survivable brain injury (the DOT anvil is either flat or “kerb shaped” depending on the test).
-The DOT’s favouritism towards more shock-absorbent helmets seems to fall inline with recent studies indicating that absorbing the force of an impact is more important than resisting the impact.
+An acronym for Department of Transport, the DOT Federal Motor Vehicle Safety Standard (FMVSS) 218 is the US government approved standard and, in the United States, is the most popular.
+The DOT helmet standard is aimed at protecting skulls from the 90% likely impact types (low to moderate energy impacts according to the HURT Report) and favours a more shock-absorbent helmet.
+The maximum G-force allowed by the DOT test is 400g peak acceleration, no more than 200g over a cumulative duration of 2 milliseconds, and no more than 150g over a cumulative duration of 4 milliseconds.

-ECE R22-05 – Developed by the rather lengthily named United Nations Economic Commission for Europe, this is the most common helmet certification internationally, required by over 50 countries worldwide.
-It is approved for all competition events by AMA, WERA, FIM, CCS, Formula USA and the big one – MotoGP.
-It, much like the DOT standard, favours a more impact-absorbent helmet allowing a maximum of 275g’s (the ECE R22-05 anvil is either flat or “kerb shaped” depending on the test).
-The ECE R22-05 is arguably the most up-to-date helmet certification standard, it’s wide use in a variety of high-level motorcycle racing classes is reassuring to many.
-The ECE R22-05 has more in common with the DOT standard than either the Snell M2005 or M2010 standard, an ECE R22-05 certified helmet are likely to pass the DOT test and vice-versa.
+Developed by the rather lengthily named United Nations Economic Commission for Europe, this is the most common helmet certification internationally, required by over 50 countries worldwide.
+It too favours an impact-absorbent helmet allowing a maximum of 275g’s (the ECE R22-05 anvil is either flat or “kerb shaped” depending on the test).
+The ECE R22-05 is arguably the most demanding helmet certification process, requiring batches of more than 50 samples of each type of helmet to be tested and certified, with test results provided to the relevant government agencies for homologation prior to sale, and annual spot checks to confirm ongoing production quality assurance.
+Its wide use in a variety of high-level motorcycle racing classes is reassuring to many, and is approved for all competition events by AMA, WERA, CCS, and the big one – MotoGP, though FIM Grand Prix events will require the mandatory use of FIM homologated helmets from 2019.